mariolciax/Statistics/README.md

-# Programms was preperad at university.
+# Statistic

+## Programs were prepared for the needs of the university.